minhngt62/RAPiD-T/README.md

 * opencv 4.5.0

 ## Inference Instructions
-* You can donwloade the weights of trained models from (Google Drive)[https://drive.google.com/drive/folders/1G66FOZT4gY56cw63twANtS_Tqf3j5AtO?usp=sharing]
+* You can donwload the weights of trained models from [Google Drive](https://drive.google.com/drive/folders/1G66FOZT4gY56cw63twANtS_Tqf3j5AtO?usp=sharing)

-* Following code is tested with the example frames that can be downloaded from (Google Drive)[https://drive.google.com/file/d/1zcJcx1sOPD015sHpWy9OHVUlxXj2owFT/view?usp=sharing].
-You need unzip this file and put `warehouse_samples` in `examples`.
+* Following code is tested with the example frames that can be downloaded from [Google Drive](https://drive.google.com/file/d/1zcJcx1sOPD015sHpWy9OHVUlxXj2owFT/view?usp=sharing).
+You need to unzip this file and put `warehouse_samples` in `examples`.

 * If you want to use your own dataset, please make sure that your frames are named as `<video_name>.<6 digit frameid>.png`.